Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

-Let $M$ be a matroid with a ground set $X$.
-The matroid $kM$ for $k\in\NN$ is the matroid obtained from $M$ by introducing $k-1$ parallel elements to each non-loop element and $k-1$ additional loops for each loop; informally speaking, every element of $M$ is ``cloned'' to $k$ copies.
-If $X'\subseteq X$, then the \emph{restriction} of $M$ to $X'$, which is denoted by $M\left[X'\right]$, is the matroid with the ground set $X'$ such that a subset of $X'$ is independent in $M\left[X'\right]$ if and only if it is independent in $M$.
-In particular, the rank of $M\left[X'\right]$ is $r_M(X')$.
-The matroid obtained from $M$ by \emph{deleting} $X'$ is the restriction of $M$ to $X\setminus X'$ and is denoted by $M\setminus X'$.
 The \emph{contraction} of $M$ by $X'$, which is denoted by $M/X'$, is the matroid with the ground set $X\setminus X'$ such that a subset $X''$ of $X\setminus X'$ is independent in~$M/X'$ if and only if~$r_M(X''\cup X')=\lvert X''\rvert+r_M(X')$.
 If $X'$ is a single element set and $e$ is its only element, we write $M\setminus e$ and $M/e$ instead of $M\setminus\{e\}$ and $M/\{e\}$, respectively.
+If $M$ is a graphic matroid associated with a graph $G$ and $e$ is an edge of $G$, then $M/e$ is the graphic matroid associated with the graph obtained from $G$ by contracting the edge $e$ (while keeping all resulting loops and parallel edges).
 If an $\FF$-representation of $M$ is given and $X'$ is a subset of the ground set of $M$, then an $\FF$-representation of $M/X'$ can be obtained from the $\FF$-representation of $M$ by considering the representation in the quotient space by the linear hull of the vectors representing the elements of $X'$.
 This leads us to the following definition: if $M$ is an $\FF$-represented matroid and $A$ is a linear subspace of $\FF^{r(M)}$, then the matroid $M/A$ is the $\FF$-represented matroid with the representation of $M$ in the quotient space by $A$.
-Note that the ground sets of $M$ and $M/A$ are the same.
+Note that the ground sets of $M$ and $M/A$ are the same, in particular, $M$ and $M/A$ have the same number of elements.

+A matroid~$M$ is \emph{connected} if every two distinct elements of~$M$ are contained in a common circuit.
+We remark that the property of being contained in a common circuit is transitive~\cite[Proposition 4.1.2]{Oxl11}, i.e., if the pair elements $e$ and $e'$ are contained in a common circuit and the pair $e'$ and $e''$ is also contained in a common circuit, then the pair $e$ and $e''$ is also contained in a common circuit.
+If $M$ is an $\FF$-represented matroid with at least two elements, then $M$ is connected if and only if $M$ has no loops and there do not exist two non-trivial linear spaces~$A$ and $B$ of $\FF^{r(M)}$ such that $A\cap B$ contains the zero vector only and every element of $M$ is contained in $A$ or $B$ (the linear space $\FF^{r(M)}$ would be the direct sum of the linear spaces $A$ and $B$).
+Also observe that if $M$ is a graphic matroid associated with a graph $G$, then the matroid $M$ is connected if and only if the graph $G$ is $2$-connected.